gatsbyjs/gatsby/docs/blog/2019-02-14-behind-the-scenes-q-and-a/index.md

 **Question:** How would you recommend handling Gatsby pointing to environment specific endpoints?
 For example, we're required to deploy the same artifact to dev - uat - prod, so for pointing our app at the appropriate endpoint, we're looking at location.href and using if/else to determine the endpoint.
 Is there a better way?
 **Answer:** Check out [Environment Variables](/docs/environment-variables/).

-**Question:** Is it possible to have the gatsby-\*.js files be rewritten in TypeScript?
+**Question:** Is it possible to have the `gatsby-*.js` files be rewritten in TypeScript?
-**Answer:** `gatsby-browser.js` and gatsby-ssr.js work just fine if you add gatsby-plugin-typescript.
-We don't have a out-of-the-box solution for `gatsby-node.js` but you could require the TypeScript interpreter and then require another TypeScript file and re-export its code from gatsby-node.js.
+**Answer:** `gatsby-browser.js` and `gatsby-ssr.js` work just fine if you add `gatsby-plugin-typescript`.
+We don't have a out-of-the-box solution for `gatsby-node.js` but you could require the TypeScript interpreter and then require another TypeScript file and re-export its code from `gatsby-node.js`.

 **Question:** Gatsby transformers support Markdown and asciidoc.
 Possible support for Sphinx reStructuredText?
 **Answer:** Certainly!
 Gatsby is super pluggable, so whatever content you want to bring to Gatsby, just write a plugin!
 Check out [Creating a Source Plugin](/docs/creating-a-source-plugin/).